parmegv/leap_doc/docs/design/nicknym.md

 Reference nickserver implementation
 =====================================================

 The reference nickserver is written in Ruby 1.9 and licensed GPLv3.
 It is lightweight and scalable (supporting high concurrency, and reasonable latency), and uses EventMachine for asynchronous network IO.
-Data stored in CouchDB.
+Data is stored in CouchDB.

 For more information, see https://github.com/leapcode/nickserver